 Learning today is so much more than facts and figures.
-Information will be coming at them from everywhere so they need to learn to make sense of it all and the world around them.
 We’re focused on developing strengths that students need now and in the future - communication, collaboration, creativity, critical thinking and so much more.

 We'll make this work for you and your child

-- Santa Sophia Catholic College acknowledges that every child is different and therefore there are a number of initiatives which aim to give all children of different interests and talents, the best path to be successful in life.
-Here are some initiatives:
+Santa Sophia Catholic College acknowledges that every child is different and therefore there are a number of initiatives which aim to give all children of different interests and talents, the best path to be successful in life.

 - Certificate I Access to Vocational Pathways